humanode-network/vortex-experimental-mockups/docs/vortex-simulation-implementation-plan.md

   - `chamber_votes` storage (DB mode) with in-memory fallback for tests/dev without a DB
   - Chamber page reads overlay live vote counts in `GET /api/proposals/:id/chamber`
   - Vote → build auto-advance when quorum + passing are met and `formationEligible === true`
-    - the proposal stage is advanced by updating the `proposals:list` read model
+    - the proposal stage is advanced in the canonical `proposals` table and mirrored into the `proposals:list` read model (compat)
     - if the formation page read model is missing, it is generated from the chamber page payload
   - CM awarding v1:
     - `score` (1–10) can be attached to yes votes